 Conserving the world's coral reefs

-Alex Reid is interested in tropical ecosystems and found Victoria University to be the best place to study a Master's focused on research in coral reefs.
+Alex Reid is interested in tropical ecosystems and found Wellington to be the best place to study a Master's focused on research in coral reefs.

 Alex is a postgraduate student working towards a Master of Marine Conservation.

 Alex says he “thrives on coral reef research”.

 The 23-year-old science graduate moved from Dunedin to Wellington to pursue his interest in tropical ecosystems—coral in particular.

 Mixing things up